 Africanized Honeybee Migration The map below shows the migration of the Africanized Honeybee year by year as reported by each State having first arrived to Texas in 1990.
 You can also view the reported Africanized honeybee (AHB) spread from South America starting from 1957 forward.

-Los Angeles, L.A., Long Beach, San Diego, Orange, Riverside, San Bernardino, Ontario.
-San Jose, San Mateo, San Francisco, Oakland, Sacramento.
-Reno, Tucson, Phoenix, Tempe, Mesa, DFW, Dallas, Fort Worth, San Antonio, Austin, Houston.
-New areas include: Albuquerque, Atlanta, Baltimore, Boston, Buffalo, Colorado Springs, Charlotte, Chicago, Cincinnati, Cleveland, Columbus, Denver, Detroit, Indianapolis, Jacksonville, Kansas city, Lexington, Long Island, Louisville, Memphis, Miami, Milwaukee, Minneapolis, Nashville, New York NYC, New Jersey, New Orleans, Newark, Oklahoma City, Omaha, Orlando, Palm Beach, Philadelphia, Phoenix, Pittsburgh, Portland, Raleigh, Rhode Island, Santa Ana, Seattle, St. Louis, Tacoma, Tampa Bay, Trenton, Virginia Beach, and Washington DC.
+CALIFORNIA: Los Angeles, Long Beach, San Diego, Orange, Riverside, San Bernardino, Ontario.
+San Jose, San Mateo, San Francisco, Oakland, and Sacramento.
+AZ: Reno, Tucson, Phoenix, Tempe, Mesa.
+TEXAS: Dallas, Fort Worth, (DFW), San Antonio, Austin, and Houston.
+Additional locations include Albuquerque NM, Atlanta GA, Baltimore, Boston, Buffalo, Denver and Colorado Springs, Charlotte, Chicago, Cincinnati, Cleveland, Columbus, Detroit, Indianapolis, Jacksonville, Kansas city, Lexington, Long Island, Louisville, Memphis, Miami, Milwaukee, Minneapolis, Nashville, New York NYC, New Jersey, New Orleans, Newark, Oklahoma City, Omaha, Orlando, Palm Beach, Philadelphia, Phoenix, Pittsburgh, Portland, Raleigh, Rhode Island, Santa Ana, Seattle, St. Louis, Tacoma, Tampa Bay, Trenton, Virginia Beach, and Washington DC.